 The golf gods convene annually to watch and control the final round of The Masters.
 They have an uncanny knack of writing a good script with more twists and turns than an old Alfred Hitchcock movie.

-Gods only know why, but they’ve often chosen an Australian as the fall guy for what I can only describe as a series of macabre stories and not some of their best work.
+Gods only know why, but they’ve often chosen an Australian as the fall guy for what I can only describe as a series of macabre stories – not some of their best work.

 But today, the gods changed their formula.

-Only minutes after, Day sprayed his drive into the trees on the right hand side of the par-5 15th hole.
-Past releases of this movie would see it finish behind one of the pines.
+Only minutes after, Jason Day sprayed his drive into the trees on the right-hand side of the par-5 15th hole.
+An earlier version of this movie would see it finish behind one of the pines.
 But this story took a wicked turn.

 The ball ricocheted off the base of a pine and out into the middle of the fairway.
-Day went on to make birdie and briefly held the lead outright.
+Day went on to make birdie and briefly held the outright lead.